Taffer/crushtileset/README.md

 The current version works with *one* tileset only.
 Future versions will add support for:

-* Map data in formats other than CSV.
 * More than one tileset.
 * ???